 Fresenius SE & Co.
-KGaA guarantees the Senior Notes of Fresenius US Finance II, Inc. - a wholly-owned subsidiary of Fresenius SE & Co.
+KGaA guarantees the Senior Notes of Fresenius US Finance II, Inc. and Fresenius Finance Ireland PLC, all of them directly or indirectly wholly-owned subsidiaries of Fresenius SE & Co.
 KGaA.
-The following table shows these liabilities of of Fresenius US Finance II, Inc as of December 31, 2016.
+The following table shows these liabilities of these subsidiaries as of December 31, 2017.

 Issuer Nominal Value Maturity Date Interest Rate Fresenius US Finance II, Inc. 2014/2021 US\$300 million Feb.
 1, 21 4.25% Fresenius US Finance II, Inc. 2015/2023 US\$300 million Jan.
-15, 23 4.50%
+15, 23 4.50% Fresenius Finance Ireland PLC 2017/202 2 €700 million Jan.
+31, 22 0,875% Fresenius Finance Ireland PLC 2017/202 4 €700 million Jan.
+30, 24 1,5% Fresenius Finance Ireland PLC 2017/202 7 €700 million Feb.
+1, 27 2,125% Fresenius Finance Ireland PLC 2017/203 2 €500 million Jan.
+30, 32 3,00%

 On January 30, 2017 Fresenius Finance Ireland PLC, an indirectly wholly owned subsidiary of Fresenius SE & Co.
 KGaA, issued Senior Notes with an aggregate volume of €2.6 billion.
 They consist of four tranches with maturities of five, seven, ten and fifteen years.
-The proceeds were used to fund the acquisition of IDC Salud Holding S.L.U.
+The proceeds were used to fund the acquisition of IDCSalud Holding S.L.U.
 (Quirónsalud) and for general corporate purposes.

 The Senior Notes of Fresenius US Finance II, Inc. and Fresenius Finance Ireland PLC are guaranteed by Fresenius SE & Co.
-KGaA, Fresenius Kabi AG and Fresenius ProServe GmbH.
+KGaA.
 The holders have the right to request that the issuers repurchase the Senior Notes at 101% of principal plus accrued interest upon the occurrence of a change of control followed by a decline in the rating of the respective Senior Notes.
 The Senior Notes of Fresenius US Finance II, Inc. and Fresenius Finance Ireland PLC may be redeemed prior to their maturity at the option of the issuers at a price of 100% plus accrued interest and a premium calculated pursuant to the terms of the indentures under observance of certain notice periods.

 Fresenius SE & Co.
 KGaA has agreed to a number of covenants which restrict the scope of action of Fresenius SE & Co.
 KGaA and its subsidiaries (excluding Fresenius Medical Care AG & Co.
 KGaA and its subsidiaries) to provide protection to the bondholders.
 These covenants consist of restrictions on further debt that can be raised, the mortgaging or sale of assets, the entering into sale and leaseback transactions as well as mergers or consolidations with other companies.
 Some of these restrictions were lifted automatically as the rating of the respective Senior Notes reached investment grade.
 In the event of non-compliance with certain terms of the Senior Notes, the bondholders (owning in aggregate more than 25% of the outstanding Senior Notes) are entitled to call the Senior Notes and demand immediate repayment plus interest.
-As of December 31, 2016, the Fresenius Group was in compliance with all of its covenants.
+As of December 31, 2017, the Fresenius Group was in compliance with all of its covenants.